On seeded subgraph-to-subgraph matching: The ssSGM Algorithm and matchability information theory: The ssSGM algorithm

 When the Frank-Wolfe algorithm terminates, say that $Z \in \vD_{m-s,n-s,K-s}$ is the output.
 That is, $Z$ is the approximate solution to the relaxed problem (\ref{problem:relaxed}).
-Since $Z$ may not be binary valued, our last task is to find a nearest matrix that is feasible in the original problem, ie.~we solve $\min_{X \in \vP_{m-s,n-s,K-s}} \|X-Z \|_F^2$.
-Noting that $\|X-Z \|_F^2=\|X\|_F^2 -2 \TT Z^TX +\|Z\|_F^2$, we see that this is equivalent to solving $\max_{X \in \vP_{m-s,n-s,K-s}} \TT Z^TX$, which is again a generalized linear assignment problem, solvable efficiently (in cubic time) via the Hungarian Algorithm, thanks to Lemma \ref{lemma:assign}.
+Since $Z$ may not be binary valued, our last task is to find a nearest matrix that is feasible in the original problem, i.e.~we solve $\min_{X \in \vP_{m-s,n-s,K-s}} \|X-Z \|_F^2$.
+Noting that $\|X-Z \|_F^2=\|X\|_F^2 -2 \TT Z^TX +\|Z\|_F^2$, we see that this is equivalent to solving $\max_{X \in \vP_{m-s,n-s,K-s}} \TT Z^TX$, which is again a generalized linear assignment problem, solvable efficiently, in time $O(\max\{m,n\}^3)$, via the Hungarian Algorithm, thanks to Lemma \ref{lemma:assign} (since the matrix in Hungarian Algorithm is $O(\max\{m,n\}$-by-$O(\max\{m,n\}$).
 The optimal solution will be an approximate solution to the seeded subgraph-subgraph matching problem as expressed in (\ref{sssmp}) and is the output of this algorithm which we call ssSGM.
 We summarize the algorithm as follows:\\

+The ssSGM Algorithm (Algorithm \ref{alg:sssgm}) utilizes the following subroutine Algorithm \ref{alg:two} to solve the generalized linear assignment problem; Algorithm \ref{alg:two} is correct because of Lemma \ref{lemma:assign}.
+In practice, we restrict the number of Frank-Wolfe iterations (lines $1$ to $5$ in Algorithm \ref{alg:sssgm}) to $30$~iterations, thus the order of the runtime of ssSGM Algorithm (Algorithm \ref{alg:sssgm}) is the same order as the runtime of the Hungarian Algorithm in the subroutine Algorithm \ref{alg:glap}, which is $O(\max\{m,n\}^3)$.

-The ssSGM Algorithm (Algorithm \ref{alg:sssgm}) utilizes the following subroutine Algorithm \ref{alg:two} to solve the generalized linear assigment problem.
-In the special case where $m=n=K$, the ssSGM algorithm is the SGM algorithm of \cite{sgm}, the one difference being that SGM can and does use the standard $\{ 0,1\}$-adjacency matrices instead of the $\{ -1,1\}$-adjacency matrices used in ssSGM; indeed, ssSGM can't use $\{ 0,1\}$-adjacency matrices in general.
-Also, in the general case, the ssSGM algorithm is utilizing innovative techniques introduced here.
+In the special case where $m=n=K$, the ssSGM algorithm is the SGM algorithm of \citet{sgm}, the one difference being that SGM can and does use the standard $\{ 0,1\}$-adjacency matrices instead of the $\pm 1$-adjacency matrices used in ssSGM; indeed, ssSGM can't use $\{ 0,1\}$-adjacency matrices in general.